 Sulphuric acid

-E513 is the European food-additive number for Sulphuric acid.
+E513 is the European food-additive number for Sulphuric acid, an acidity regulator — used to control and stabilise the pH of a food.
 Sulphuric acid (E513) is a food additive used as a food additive.

 Is E513 safe or restricted?

 E513 is an approved food additive in the EU and currently carries no special regulatory restrictions in the EU additive register.
-Forkin classifies it as “No regulatory flags” and does not make health claims.
-See the methodology for how regulatory levels are assigned.
+Forkin classifies it as “No known concern” and does not make health claims.
+See the methodology for how regulatory levels are assigned, or the guide to how EU additives are approved, re-evaluated and banned.

 Frequently asked questions about E513